thomasgolian/thomasgolian/README.md

 Network Technician (CCNA) | Building CCNA/CCNP-Level Labs and starting on ENCOR

-I'm a network-focused IT professional currently deepening my skills in enterprise networking, with a focus on Layer 2/Layer 3 design, redundancy, and failover.
+I'm a network-focused IT professional currently deepening my skills in network operations, with a focus on Layer 2/Layer 3 design, routing protocols, redundancy, failover, and troubleshooting.

 🔧 What I'm Working On